ankeetmaini/blog/content/posts/leadership-lessons-from-tiger-3.md

 | What went well? | What went wrong? |
 |------------------|------------------|
-|`Tiger` pushed hard and didn’t get complacent | Lots of time wasted at both ends
-| | `Zoya` chasing wrong goals, not at all what’s needed by her stakeholder, `Tiger`
-| | No communication at all, no Jira updates, or e-mails
-| | `Zoya` doesn’t believe in delegation and tries to do everything herself, will be a growth area for her next promotion
+|`Tiger` pushed hard and didn’t get complacent | Lots of time wasted at both ends <br> `Zoya` chasing wrong goals, not at all what’s needed by her stakeholder, `Tiger` <br> No communication at all, no Jira updates, or e-mails <br>  `Zoya` doesn’t believe in delegation and tries to do everything herself, will be a growth area for her next promotion

 > **Lesson – Essence of keeping Project status real**.
 Keep project status updates real and share the report with stakeholders at regular cadence to avoid last minute surprises.
 Avoid getting into meetings (or stalk) 1:1 just for status updates – huge waste of everyone’s time.